almamedia/kivi-wordpress/README.md

 For getting the correct export from KIVI system, a REST-API credentials should be opened first.
 For more information, contact the sales or the customer support kivi@almamedia.fi.

-In case of technical issues, contact technical support at kivi-tekniikka@almamedia.fi

 ## Installation

 Just drop extract the package in the `plugins` directory of your WP installation.
 'KIVI items' and 'KIVI' tabs will appear in the dashboard.
 'KIVI' is the admin area, 'KIVI items' will list the imported items.